DreamOfTheRedChamber/system-design-interviews/topk.md

 * Send: Send sorted partitioned data to corresponding reduce machines.
 * Merge sort: Merge sorted partitioned data from different machines by merge sort.

-### Generic process
-1. The system reads the file from GFS, splits up the data across different machines, such as by hash value (SHA1, MD5)
-2. Each map task works on a split of data.
-3. The mapper outputs intermediate data.
-4. The system-provided shuffle process reorganizes the data so that all {Key, Value} pairs associated with a given key go to the same machine, to be processed by Reduce.
-5. Intermediate data of the same key goes to the same reducer.
-Get list of topK: {topK1, topK2, topK3, ...} from each machine
-6. Reducer output is stored.
-Merge results from the returned topK list to get final TopK.

 ## Word count MapReduce program